Saffana/fishing-wlan/report/report.md

 We wanted to learn how to use some basic tools provided natively with kali linux.

 ##5 - How did we share the code
-We used Git (and especially GitHub) to share the code. (https://github.com/as3nds/fishing-wlan) We also used c9.io to work in a collaborative way.
+We used Git (and especially GitHub) to share the code. (https://github.com/as3nds/fishing-WLAN) We also used c9.io to work in a collaborative way.

 ## - Definitions
 AP  : Acces Point, device necessary to connect client on a wireless network.
 MITM : Man In The Middle, this attack is based on relaying secretly the communication between a client and the AP.
-ARP Table
+ARP Table : It's a database with all the relation between IP adress and MAC adress.

 ## - Used Programs :
 - nmap : Scan the network in order to find a target